visgl/deck.gl/docs/layers/terrain-layer.md

 ## Properties

-When in Tiled Mode, inherits from all [Tile Layer](/docs/api-reference/tile-layer.md) properties.
-Otherwise, inherits from all [Simple Mesh Layer](/docs/api-reference/simple-mesh-layer.md) properties.
+When in Tiled Mode, inherits from all [TileLayer](/docs/api-reference/tile-layer.md) properties.
+Otherwise, inherits from all [SimpleMeshLayer](/docs/api-reference/simple-mesh-layer.md) properties.

 ### Data Options